julianeon/memory/README.md

 The exception to everything not in 'show' being gray is the item you just clicked on, which appears for 1 second.

 That's the reason for the 3-branch test condition in the code.
-The conditions are: you clicked on it so show it for a second; it's supposed to be permanently shown; or, it's unknown and in gray.
+The conditions are: you clicked on it so show it for a second; it's "matched" so permanently shown; or, it's unknown and in gray.

 ## Ideas for Improvement